arthurwolf/llmi/README.md

 ## Principles

 1. Transparency/fallback: The content should still look reasonably readable to a human if the tags are removed and no processing is done on them.
+2. Some of these features can probably be implemented (though maybe not very well) using existing models.
+We should try that wherever possible, as it could be helpful for writing the prompts/datasets.

 ## Features